Hoten/Serving-Java/README.txt

 Serving Java - Hoten

-Socket wrapper for simple reading, writing, and processing of data of a network
+Socket wrapper for simple reading, writing, and processing of data over a network